Why is emotional resilience important to your success?

 Yes.
 You can handle it.

-You’re an adult (probably- if you’re not and you’re reading this post then please reach out to me, you’re going to have an incredible life and make and incredible impact).
+You’re an adult (probably- if you’re not and you’re reading this post then wow!
+I applaud you, please reach out to me because you’re going to have an incredible life and make an incredible impact).

 Perseverance and resilience are closely related.